smatkovi/europasscv-template/README.md

 # Unofficial LaTeX class for European curricula 2013

-The eu­ropecv2013 class is an un­of­fi­cial LaTeX im­ple­men­ta­tion of the July 2013 model for cur­ric­ula vi­tae (the "Europass CV") as rec­om­mended by the Euro­pean Com­mis­sion.
+The europecv2013 class is an unofficial LaTeX implementation of the July 2013 model for curricula vitae (the "Europass CV") as recommended by the European Commission.

+This project is a fork of (https://github.com/leinardi/europecv2013)[leinardi/europecv2013].

 ## How to install on *nix
 ```sh